khasochirb/visited_country_tracker/README.md

 # Visited Country Tracker

-A simple and interactive web application for tracking the countries you've visited.
-Visualize your travel history and share your wanderlust journey with others!

----

 ## Features

 - **Interactive Map:** Add countries to your visited list and see them highlighted on a world map.